mathiassoeholm/dotfiles/keybindings.md

 - gt - goto new tab
 - `:mkdir`(<F7>) - create a new directory

+## Fugitive
+- Changing branch:
+   - Run `:G branch`, select the branch you want to checkout, then push `coo`.

 ##### Many/Most of the classic vim bindings work perfectly with vifm

 - `/` for searching and `n|s-n` for jumping between results